Skip Navigation

 Halfway through the drive, one of the teams had almost completed their puzzle.
 That moved captains for the other teams to email their members to drum up support and offer to use monetary donations sent via Venmo to do the shopping.
 “I think this has helped people who might feel overwhelmed going to the store and bringing it all in,” Duffield says.

-This week, the drive has a theme of peanut butter & jelly and cereal.
-The final week is focused on collecting school supplies for WayForward’s Back to School Program.
+In the fourth week, the drive theme was peanut butter & jelly and cereal.
+The final week focused on collecting school supplies for WayForward’s Back to School Program.
 Teams could also earn puzzle pieces throughout the competition for bringing in items from WayForward’s Most Needed Items List.

 “I was lucky to have a great group of volunteers who have done most of the heavy lifting and some great team captains who have really stepped up and rallied support,” Duffield says.
 “I would tell another company that wants to do a drive to try and not feel overwhelmed and be hopeful at how generous people will actually be.”